danse-inelastic/pyre/docs/VNFinstallguide.rst

         ./idd.py
         ./ipad.py

-where $VNF_EXPORT is the directory where vnf is installed (example: /home/username/alpha).

 You will also want to initialize the vnf database with some tables by executing the python script within $VNF_EXPORT/bin::

  	./initdb.py